 Read SAFE News online!
-Colleen O'Sullivan is the SAFE News editor and newsletters are published every other month.
-Read February and March 2013 and January, March, May, July, September, and November 2012.
+Colleen O'Sullivan is the former SAFE News editor.
+We welcome Helen Stone as our new SAFE News editor!
+Newsletters are published every other month.
+Read January and March 2014; February, March, May, July, September, and November 2013.
 Read back issues (2008 - 2012) on Projects Page.
 Newsletters are in PDF format, so you will need Adobe Acrobat to view them.
-If you enjoy reading SAFE News online, please consider a donation.
-If want to read SAFE News in paper form, you can subscribe to SAFE News by emailing Virginia Rice.
+If you enjoy reading SAFE News online, please consider making a donation.
+If want to read SAFE News in paper format, you can subscribe to SAFE News by emailing Virginia Rice.
 You can also pick up the latest SAFE News at Weaverville, Hayfork and Lewiston libraries, as well as at Mountain Marketplace in Weaverville and Norel-Pom Natural Foods in Hayfork.
-Note: SAFE News is on break until FEB 2013.

 In January 2012 SAFE News there is an article about the Trinity River and Trinity Lake and how they are threatened by the Peripheral Canal or Tunnel.
 Click here to download and print a sample letter you can mail (or email) to Barbara Boxer regarding this issue.